pulc/pulc.github.io/aboutme.md

 ### Contact me

 Write me a [mail](mailto:ulc.pavel@gmail.com?subject=Hello from pulc.github.io).
 It would surprise me.
-I need some new friends, don't be like me.
+I need some new friends, don't be like me and don't be shy.

 ![Hint](/assets/img/goingout.jpg)

+*Last update: May 2, 2020*